 From Military to Law Enforcement: Tips for Making the Transition

-There are several differences you’ll encounter as you begin the hiring process.
-For example, as with many professional civilian jobs, the hiring process from interview to hire can stretch for weeks and even months.
-Consider that in your planning, and try to prepare accordingly.
+There are several differences you’ll encounter as you begin the transition from the military to law enforcement.
+Like many professional civilian jobs, the hiring process can stretch for weeks and even months.
 Start making plans at least a year before your EAOS and think about where you would live and what you would live off if you had a significant gap between paychecks.

 - Waves residency requirements for military veterans?

-You have served your country with honor and know what it means to protect others around the globe with courage in dangerous situations.
+You have served your country with honor and know what it means to protect others with courage in dangerous situations.
 Your experience makes you an obvious fit to protecting civilians in the United States in the very same way.
-With a little research and preparation, you’ll fit the right line of law enforcement that builds on your military career, and gives you the chance to keep making a difference in the world by serving and protecting.